wyang22/wyang22.github.io/_pages/about.md

 Short Bio
 =====

 Wenlong Yang got his Master degree from USST (University of Shanghai for Science and Technology) in March.
 2009.
 He is currently a Senior Data Science Manager at Varian Medical Systems where he leads the research efforts on developing AI related smart radiotherapy and workflow.
 He has over 37+ patents applications got granted, which are widely used in smart phone, ADAS/AD, connected cars and radiotherapy domains.
-He has published over 10 research papers in MICCAI, Intel internal conferences, and etc. He has been recognized with numerous Awards at Intel, such as 2 times sof Intel Division Awards, Intel Flex Innovation Award, and many patent filing awards.
+He has published over 10 research papers in MICCAI, Intel internal conferences, and etc. He has been recognized with numerous Awards at Intel, such as 2 times of Intel Division Awards, Intel Flex Innovation Award, and many Patent Filing Awards.
 He demonstrated outstanding skills in landing projects and drive innovation in smart devices, AD/ADAS, and radiotherapy.

 <font color="red">**Note**：We now have some internship positions.
 If you are interested in my research, please drop me an email. </font>
 ---